 Georgetown University is one of the world’s leading academic and research institutions, offering a unique educational experience that prepares the next generation of global citizens to lead and make a difference in the world.
 They are a vibrant community of exceptional students, faculty, alumni and professionals dedicated to real-world applications of our research, scholarship, faith and service.
 Established in 1789, Georgetown is also the nation’s oldest Catholic and Jesuit university.
 Jan Karski earned his Ph.D at Georgetown's School of Foreign Service and was a professor at Georgetown University for forty years.
 To learn more about them, visit www.georgetown.edu.

 Loyola University Chicago was founded in 1870 and is one of the nation’s largest Jesuit universities.
 Loyola is among a select group of universities recognized for its community service and engagement.
 Among other things, it is known for its Polish Studies program and the John Felice Rome Center in Rome, which provides more than 400 students a year with the cultural advantages of studying abroad.
 Loyola’s Minor in Polish Studies is an interdisciplinary program that includes a comprehensive range of courses designed to provide students with an enriched and valuable learning experience.
-Their website can be seen at http://www.luc.edu/.
-Loyola's Polish Studies department is organizing a major Karski Conference in 2014, and the conference program is located here.
+The university's website can be seen at http://www.luc.edu/.
+Loyola's Polish Studies department organized a major Karski Conference in 2014, and the conference program is located here.
 Visit their website to view more information about the Polish Studies department.

 The Polish Institute of Arts & Sciences of America (PIASA) is a national academic cultural organization founded in 1942.
 It maintains a center of learning and culture devoted to the advancement of knowledge about Poland and Polish America in the United States.
 Among other things, PIASA publishes "The Polish Review," the only scholarly English language, multi-disciplinary quarterly journal exclusively devoted to Polish affairs, maintains a specialized library and historical archives, and organizes and co-sponsors events at its New York City townhouse and at other venues.
 Their website is www.piasa.org.